+\Record Keeping: Producers of canned acidified foods must keep records to demonstrate the source of the produce in these products.
+Recordkeeping shall include, but not be limited to:

+- Name of product;

+- Number of units prepared;

+- Record of raw ingredients used and vendor from which ingredients were sourced;

+- Date/Lot code; and

+- Where product/lot was distributed.

-- Record Keeping: A Producer must keep records to demonstrate that the majority of the produce in canned acidified foods shall be sourced from the vendor's West Virginia farm or garden, and records of the source of the produce shall be maintained.
-Recordkeeping shall include, but not be limited to: - Water Supply Testing: A cottage food operation that has a private water supply must have the supply tested prior to permitting and at least annually thereafter and demonstrate through a written record of testing for coliform bacteria to signify that the water supply is potable.
+\Water Supply Testing: A producer who has a private water supply must have the supply tested prior to permitting and at least annually thereafter and demonstrate through a written record of testing for coliform bacteria to signify that the water supply is potable.
 The WVDA may require more frequent testing, or additional testing, if circumstances dictate that such testing is necessary to ensure food safety.
+Maximum coliform levels shall be <1cfu/100mL.

+\Training: Producers of certain potentially hazardous foods for sale at farmers markets shall attend and keep current one or more of the following and provide documentation of successful completion of the scope of curriculum from a WVDA-approved food-safety course:

+- Statewide Food Handlers Card (ONLY applicable for time/temp controlled foods.
+This is not applicable for canned/acidified foods)

+- Better Process Control School

+- Acidified Foods Manufacturing School

-Maximum coliform levels shall be <1cfu/100mL. - Training: Persons engaged in production of certain potentially hazardous foods for sale at farmers markets shall attend and keep current one or more of the following and provide documentation of successful completion of the scope of curriculum from a WVDA-approved food-safety course: - WVDA-developed cottage foods training (renewed biennially); - ServSafe Food Handler Course offered by the National Restaurant Association; - Statewide food handlers' permit; - Good manufacturing practices (GMP) certificate program; or - Other curriculum approved by the WVDA. - Letter of Process Authority: A copy of the letter from a process authority must be supplied to the WVDA to sell certain potentially hazardous foods, such as sauces, salsas, fermented and picked products.
-A partial, but not comprehensive, list of these may be found on page 30.
-Please contact the WVDA at 304-558-2227 if you have a question about if your product requires process authority. - Label Review Certificate from the WVDA: Note the label requirements are listed on page 17 of this guidance document.
+- Good manufacturing practices (GMP) certificate program; or

+- Other curriculum approved by the WVDA.

+\Letter of Process Authority: A copy of the approval letter from a process approval must be supplied to the WVDA to sell certain potentially hazardous foods, such as sauces, salsas, fermented and picked products.
+A partial list of these may be found on page 30.
+Please contact the WVDA at 304-558-2227 if you have a question about if your product requires Process Authority.

+\Label Review Certificate from the WVDA.
+Note the label requirements are listed on page 6 of this guidance document.